biplav-s/book-trustworthy-chatbot/ai-testcases/finance-sample-testcases/testcase-example-personalfinance.md

-# AI Testcase (TC) Example
+# AI Testcase (TC) Finance Example
-_This file has cases to evaluate a chatbot about US states and their capitals._
+_This file has cases to evaluate a chatbot about a US stock's price._

 ### 1. TC-identifier:
 _T1-basic_

 ### 2. TC-name:
-_BasicCheck-ValidStateCapital_
+_BasicCheck-ValidStocksPrice_

 ### 3. TC-objective:
-_Check if capital of a valid state is found._
+_Check if price of a valid stock is found._

 ### 4. TC-input:
-_What is the capital of South Carolina?_
+_What is the price for Costco?_

 ### 5. TC-reference-output:
-_Columbia_
+_<A numeric, non-negative, value>_

 ### 6. TC-harm-risk-info:
-_HC1-incorrect-info_
+_HC1-incorrect-info_,

 ### 7. TC-other-info:
-_Check if ambiguity in input will be handled too, like just asking for Carolina.
-There are two states - North Carolina and South Carolina - for the purpose._
+_Check if ambiguity or variansts in input will be handled too, like  asking witk ticker symbol.
+For Costco, it is COST for the purpose._

 ----